eugestumm/eugestumm.github.io/_pages/teaching.md

 ## Workshop

-- "How to Create StoryMaps Using Leaflet and OpenStreetMaps." — University of Miami — 2025
+- **How to Create StoryMaps Using Leaflet and OpenStreetMaps.**, University of Miami, 2025
   Supervised by Dr. Shai Cohen
   Workshop ministered in SPA 310 — Sephardic Literature.
-- "How to Use CollectionBuilder" — University of Miami — 2025
+- **How to Use CollectionBuilder**, University of Miami, 2025
   Supervised by Dr. Susanna Allés-Torrent, co-facilitated with Elizabeth Cornick
   Workshop ministered in the Digital Humanities Interdisciplinary Research Group.
-- "Open-Source StoryMaps using Leaflet and OpenStreetMaps" — University of Miami — 2025
+- **Open-Source StoryMaps using Leaflet and OpenStreetMaps**, University of Miami, 2025
   Supervised by Dr. Susanna Allés-Torrent, co-facilitated with Elizabeth Cornick
   Workshop ministered in the Digital Humanities Interdisciplinary Research Group.
-- "Data Literacy: R Language and Statistics Basics" — University of Miami — 2025
+- **Data Literacy: R Language and Statistics Basics**, University of Miami, 2025
   Supervised by Dr. Susanna Allés-Torrent, co-facilitated with Elizabeth Cornick
   Workshop ministered in the Digital Humanities Interdisciplinary Research Group.
-- "Data Literacy - Understanding Association and Causation in Data" — University of Miami — 2025
+- **Data Literacy - Understanding Association and Causation in Data**, University of Miami, 2025
   Supervised by Dr. Susanna Allés-Torrent, co-facilitated with Elizabeth Cornick
   Workshop ministered in the Digital Humanities Interdisciplinary Research Group.
-- "Introduction to Semantic Search with Semantra" — University of Miami — 2024
+- **Introduction to Semantic Search with Semantra**, University of Miami, 2024
   Workshop ministered in the Department of Modern Languages and Literatures's Lecture Series
-- "Introduction to Markdown" — University of Miami — 2024
+- **Introduction to Markdown**, University of Miami, 2024
   Supervised by Dr. Susanna Allés-Torrent, co-facilitated with Elizabeth Cornick and Michael Soriano
   Workshop ministered in the Digital Humanities Interdisciplinary Research Group.
-- "Introduction to GitHub + GitHub Pages" — University of Miami — 2024
+- **Introduction to GitHub + GitHub Pages**, University of Miami, 2024
   Supervised by Dr. Susanna Allés-Torrent, co-facilitated with Elizabeth Cornick and Michael Soriano
   Workshop ministered in the Digital Humanities Interdisciplinary Research Group.
-- "Pajubá 101" — University of Miami — 2023
+- **Pajubá 101**, University of Miami, 2023
   Supervised by Dr. Steven Butterman
   Workshop ministered in POR 699 — Topics in Luso-Brazilian Cultures: LGBTQIA+ Brazil.